The Love Bug (1925 film)

-The Love Bug is a 1925 short silent comedy film directed by Robert F. McGowan.
-It was the 37th Our Gang short subject to be released.
+The Love Bug is a 1925 short silent comedy film, the 37th in the Our Gang series, directed by Robert F. McGowan.

 Plot

 Farina, Joe and Mickey are all struck by the love bug.
-After several problems, they go to the beauty salon, where Pineapple works and proceed to make shambles of it.
-The police arrive and arrest them, but Grandma (Florence Lee) comes to their rescue.
+After several problems, they go to the beauty salon, where Pineapple works, and make a shambles of it.
+The police arrive and arrest them, but Grandma comes to their rescue.